 4. Is “salubrious” always positive?

-Yes, “salubrious” always carries a positive tone, indicating something is good for health and well-being.
+Yes.
+“Salubrious” consistently carries a positive tone, describing conditions or choices that support good health and well-being.